Table of Contents Show

 How many years of school to become an architect?
 Most architects complete a 5-year Bachelor of Architecture (B.Arch) degree or follow a “4+2” pathway with a 4-year undergraduate degree followed by a 2-year Master of Architecture (M.Arch).
 Some programs offer integrated paths that combine education with practical experience.
 Several online architecture courses can also supplement your formal education along the way.

 In total, how long to become an architect ranges from 8 to 13 years when combining education, experience, and examination.
 According to the National Council of Architectural Registration Boards (NCARB), the average time to licensure is approximately 11 years from starting college.
+For a broader look at whether this timeline aligns with your goals, our guide on careers in architecture covers the full range of paths and specializations available after licensure.

 Understanding the Costs of Becoming an Architect